michaeldito/Google-Cloud-Payroll-API/README.md

 Delivery    - `delivery/delivery.py`		    `delivery/delivery_spanner.py`
 Translator  - `translator/translator.py`  	`translator/translator_spanner.py`

-**Remember to star the cloud sql proxy if you are using Cloud SQL.**
+**Remember to start the cloud sql proxy if you are using Cloud SQL.**
 https://cloud.google.com/sql/docs/mysql/connect-compute-engine

 ## Testing
 Use test.py to test your application.
 Be sure to update the IP address with your Load Balancer's IP.
-The test.py script requires one argument, and has a second optional argument if you'd like to test your services auto-scaling.
+The test.py script requires one argument, and has a second optional argument if you'd like to test the auto-scaling feature.

 Examples:
 `python test.py createCompany`